curl/everything-curl/libcurl/globalinit.md

 completely done using libcurl you can call `curl_global_cleanup()` to free and clean up the associated global resources the init call allocated.

 libcurl is built to handle the situation where you skip the `curl_global_init()` call, but it does so by calling it itself instead (if you did not do it before any actual file transfer starts) and it then uses its own defaults.
-But beware that it is still not thread safe even then, so it might cause some "interesting" side effects for you.
+Beware that it is still not thread safe even then, so it might cause some "interesting" side effects for you.
 It is much better to call curl_global_init() yourself in a controlled manner.